-Where permitted by their objective and policy, a Sub-fund may deal in any securities, derivatives or money market instruments on any market that is:
+Where permitted by its objective and policy, the Company may deal in any securities, derivatives or money market instruments on any market that is:

-- A a regulated market (as defined for the purposes of COLL); or - B a market in the United Kingdom or an EEA State which is regulated, operates regularly and is open to the public; - C a market which the ACD, after consultation with the Depositary, decides is appropriate for investment of or dealing in the Scheme Property (see Appendix 2, 7.4 for more detail).
+- A. a regulated market (as defined for the purposes of COLL); or - B. a market in the United Kingdom or an EEA State which is regulated, operates regularly and is open to the public; or - C. a market which the ACD, after consultation with the Depositary, decides is appropriate for investment of or dealing in the Scheme Property, is listed below and the Depositary has taken reasonable care to determine that (i) adequate custody arrangements can be provided for the investment dealt in on that market; and (ii) all reasonable steps have been taken by the ACD in deciding whether the market is eligible (see Appendix 2, 7.4 for more detail).

 For the purposes of "B" above, the Manager may trade in bonds and other securities issued by non-UK institutions, on the UK OTC Market.
 Additionally, for "C" above, the markets listed below have been deemed appropriate.
+In addition, up to 10% in value of the Company may be invested in transferable securities and/or money market instruments which are not listed on these markets.

-In addition, up to 10% in value of a Sub-fund may be invested in transferable securities and/or derivatives which are not listed on these markets.
+In addition, up to 10% in value of the company may be invested in transferable securities and/or money market instruments which are not listed on these markets.